Dorealipe/DiceRolls/README.md

 - `--help`: Shows the help menu.
 ## Syntax Overview
 ### Stack Operations
-- `stack`: Pushes a new stack onto the main stack.
+- `stack`: Creates a new stack.

 - `push`: Pushes a value into a target stack.

-- `pop`: Removes and returns the top value of a stack.
+- `pop`: Pops the top value of a stack.

 ### Variables and Functions
 - `value " name =`: Assigns a value to a variable.